La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 What is a cenote

-Heritage of the Mayan culture the cenotes of Yucatan are deep underwater lakes or better said sinkholes.
+In the heritage of the Mayan culture, the cenotes of Yucatan are deep underwater lakes, or better said, sinkholes.

-The entire flat and low region is made of limestone bedrock which allows the rainwater to filtrate the soil allowing huge deposits of water and underground rivers.
+The entire flat and low region is made of limestone bedrock, which allows the rainwater to filter through the soil, allowing huge deposits of water and underground rivers.

-The importance of the cenotes goes back to the Mayan times, the pre-Hispanic population that inhabits this area.
+The importance of the cenotes dates back to Mayan times, when the pre-Hispanic population inhabited this area.
 They used the cenotes not only as precious and unique sources of water provision but also as sacred places for their religious ceremonies.

-I more about the history and geology in my post on the origin of the cenotes.
+I wrote more about the history and geology in my post on the origin of the cenotes.

 Cenotes of Yucatan - Homun and cuzama - Boundless RoadsCenotes of Yucatan - Homun and cuzama - Boundless Roads